 While we know that influencer marketing works like magic (because you bribe a famous person to market your sh***y product or service), let us not forget that there exists the science that we know as traditional marketing.

-Do it digitally or physically (conventional methods), it does work, so it only gets harder and harder to decide whether one should go for influencer marketing or the conventional one.
+Does it digital or physical (conventional methods)?
+It works, so it only gets harder and harder to decide whether to go for influencer marketing or conventional one.

-- Traditional Marketing is called conventional because companies have been using a conventional marketing tactic for decades.
+- Traditional Marketing is called conventional because companies have used time-honored marketing tactics for decades.
 Even digital marketing tactics are not new anymore.
 There is a decade of trial and error behind them.
 It has more options to hit the nail.

-- Since the young generation is the target audience for most of products and services (e.g., web design target audience is millennials into the online business), influencer marketing works like magic as compared to the traditional tactics.
+- Since the young generation is the target audience for most products and services (e.g., web design target audience is millennials in online business), influencer marketing works like magic compared to traditional tactics.

-- The best thing about influencer marketing is the third party endorsement.
+- The best thing about influencer marketing is a third-party endorsement.
 You cannot deny the importance of getting a referral from a third party.
-If a baseball player praises those baseball accessories that you sell, that means an immediate boost in sales.
+If a baseball player praises those baseball accessories you sell, that means an immediate boost in sales.

-- However, a problem with influencer marketing, that you never have in traditional marketing, is the expense and time that it takes to bring a third party on board.
-Also, what if they do not have time to do it when you need.
+- However, a problem with influencer marketing which you never have in traditional marketing, is the expense and time it takes to bring a third party on board.
+Also, what if they do not have time to do it when you need it?
 This is where traditional marketing comes to rescue you.

-- Influencer marketing has another essential point to make; you can trust it because the person talking good about your brand, is someone with a good reputation or someone closely related to your niche.
+- Influencer marketing has another essential point; you can trust it because the person talking well about your brand is someone with a good reputation or closely related to your niche.

-- Traditional marketing’s strongest point is the budget.
+- Traditional marketing’s most vital point is the budget.
 From a meek Facebook ad to an email marketing campaign, nothing takes as much money as an influencer marketing campaign.
-Even if you skip celebrities and pick Instagram models or YouTube vloggers, the price that they will charge you will be much more than having a two or three-fold traditional digital marketing campaign.
+Even if you skip celebrities and pick Instagram models or YouTube vloggers, the price they will charge you will be much more than having a two or three-fold traditional digital marketing campaign.